sankita11/geographicalDistance/README.md

 # Get the list of customers within 100km of Dublin office
-This program parses customers.txt file and returns all the customers within 100 Km of Dublin office using the geographical coordinates of the office and the customers.
-This uses Node.js and below are commands to run this program.
+This program written in Node.js parses customers.txt file and returns all the customers within 100 Km of Dublin office using the geographical coordinates of the office and the customers.
+This uses basic great-circle distance formula and its implemeted in Node.js and below are commands to run this program.

 ## Install dependency
 npm install